aerogear/aerogear.org/docs/specs/aerogear-client-pipe/index.markdown

 authModule
  : This is the object which will provide authentication information.  (//TODO link to a nd write authentication spec)

-handler
- : This is a optional parameter which implements concrete operations such as file IO, network IO etc.

 timeout
  : This is the maximum time an operation is allowed to run.
 When this limit is reached, `callback.onFailure` must be called.
 It defaults to `MAX_INTEGER`.